WuChao-2024/rdk_en_wuc_check_fork/docs/common_questions/toolchain.md

   input_type_rt: 'nv12'
   input_layout_rt: ''

-  # Required parameter
+  # Required parameters
-  # Data type used for training in the original floating point model framework, possible values are rgb/bgr/gray/featuremap/yuv444, for example: input_type_train: 'bgr'
+  # Data type used in the original float model training framework, options are rgb/bgr/gray/featuremap/yuv444, e.g., input_type_train: 'bgr'
   input_type_train: ''

-  # Required parameter
+  # Required parameters
-  # Data layout used for training in the original floating point model framework, possible values are NHWC/NCHW, for example: input_layout_train: 'NHWC'
+  # Data layout used in the original float model training framework, options are NHWC/NCHW, e.g., input_layout_train: 'NHWC'
   input_layout_train: ''

   #input_batch: 1

   # Required parameter
-  # Data preprocessing method used in the original floating point model framework, can be configured as: no_preprocess/data_mean/data_scale/data_mean_and_scale
+  # Data preprocessing method used in the original float model training framework, options are: no_preprocess/data_mean/data_scale/data_mean_and_scale
-  # no_preprocess: no operation is performed, mean_value or scale_value do not need to be configured
+  # no_preprocess: No preprocessing, mean_value or scale_value don't need to be configured
-  # data_mean: subtract channel mean_value, mean_value needs to be configured and scale_value needs to be commented out
+  # data_mean: Subtract channel mean (mean_value), comment out scale_value
-  # data_scale: multiply image pixels by data_scale coefficient, scale_value needs to be configured and mean_value needs to be commented out
+  # data_scale: Multiply image pixels by the scale_value factor, comment out mean_value
-  # data_mean_and_scale: subtract channel mean_value and multiply by scale coefficient, mean_value and scale_value both need to be configured
+  # data_mean_and_scale: Subtract channel mean then multiply by scale, both mean_value and scale_value must be configured below
   norm_type: ''

   # Required parameter
-  # Mean value subtracted from the image, if it is channel mean, values must be separated by spaces
-  # For example: mean_value: 128.0 or mean_value: 111.0 109.0 118.0
+  # Image mean value, if channel mean, separate values with spaces, e.g.: mean_value: 128.0 or mean_value: 111.0 109.0 118.0
   mean_value:

   # Required parameter
-  # Scale factor for image preprocessing, if it is channel scale factor, values must be separated by spaces, calculation formula: scale = 1/std
-  # For example: scale_value: 0.0078125 or scale_value: 0.0078125 0.001215 0.003680
+  # Image scaling factor, if channel scaling, separate values with spaces, formula: scale = 1/std, e.g.: scale_value: 0.0078125 or scale_value: 0.0078125 0.001215 0.003680
-  scale_value:

-# Model quantization parameters
+# Parameters related to model quantization
 calibration_parameters:

   # Required parameter
-  # Directory where reference images for model quantization are stored, image formats supported are Jpeg, Bmp, etc. The images are usually selected from the test set, covering typical scenes, not remote scenes such as overexposure, saturation, blurriness, pure black, pure white, etc.
+  # Directory containing reference images for model calibration, supports formats like JPEG/BMP, typically sourced from a test set with 100 images covering diverse scenarios, exclude isolated cases like overexposure, saturation, blur, pure black, or pure white.
-  # Please configure it according to the folder path in the 02_preprocess.sh script, for example: cal_data_dir: './calibration_data_yuv_f32'
+  # Configure based on the path in the 02_preprocess.sh script, e.g., cal_data_dir: './calibration_data_yuv_f32'
+  cal_data_dir: ''

-  cal_data_dir: ''cal_data_type: 'float32'
+  cal_data_type: 'float32'
   calibration_type: 'default'
   # max_percentile: 0.99996

-# Compiler related parameters
+# Compiler-related parameters
 compiler_parameters:

   compile_mode: 'latency'
   debug: False
   # core_num: 2
   optimize_level: 'O3'
 ```

 #### X3 Multi-core BPU Usage Instructions

-Because there are 2 BPU cores in X3, there are single-core model and dual-core model scenarios in BPU usage.
-Please refer to the document [Tips and Suggestions for Reasonable Use of X3 Multi-core BPU](https://developer.horizon.ai/forumDetail/136488103547258549) for notes on using the multi-core BPU.
+Due to X3 having two BPU cores, there are single-core and dual-core models for BPU usage.
+For guidelines on using multi-core BPU, please refer to the documentation: [Optimal Usage Tips and Recommendations for X3's Multi-core BPU](https://developer.horizon.ai/forumDetail/136488103547258549)

-#### Fixed-point .bin Model Usage Instructions on the Board with Multiple Batches
+#### Instructions for Using Fixed-Point.bin Models with Multiple Batches on the Board

-- 1. When converting models, configure the batch_size through the input_batch in the YAML configuration file;
+- 1. When converting the model, specify the batch size through the `input_batch` configuration in the YAML file;
-- 2. When inputting the bin model on the board, assuming the original model has a dimension of 1x3x224x224, modify the input_batch to 10, that is, using the dimension of 10x3x224x224 as an example:
+- 2. When loading the bin model onto the board, if the original model dimensions are 1x3x224x224, modify `input_batch` to 10, for example, to 10x3x224x224.
+Here's an illustration:
-- Prepare data:
+- Prepare your data:

-    Image data: Set "aligned_shape = valid_shape", and then prepare the 10 images one by one in the order by writing them into the allocated memory space;
+    For Image data: Set `aligned_shape = valid_shape`, then prepare the data for each image sequentially, writing them into the allocated memory space;

-    FeatureMap data: Pad the data according to aligned_shape, and then prepare the 10 sets of data one by one in the order by writing them into the allocated memory space.
-The model inference process is consistent with that of the single-batch model.
+    For FeatureMap data: Pad the data according to `aligned_shape`, then prepare the data as a single batch, writing 10 sets of data sequentially into the allocated memory space, following the same inference procedure as for a single-batch model.